SDCG69/SDCG-V10/content/handbook/or-cun.md

 *Should I use my teeth on her clit?*

 Hell no!
 Her clit is one of the most sensitive spots on her body, so it’s highly likely that your teeth will hurt her clit.
-Even if she explicitly asks for it, you need to be incredibly cautious and I would recommend that you never use your teeth.
+Even if she explicitly asks for it, you need to be incredibly cautious and it is not recommended to ever use your teeth.
 And that’s the only two pussy eating techniques you’ll ever need to give your girl mind-altering orgasms and make you the best she’s ever had…

 But…